web-platform-tests/rfcs/rfcs/expected_fail_message_tag_for_subtests.md

 ## Risks

-"expected-fail-message" will only take effect when it presents in the metadata file. when not presented, the test will behave exactly the same way as before.
+"expected-fail-message" will only take effect when it presents in the metadata file.
+When not presented, the test will behave exactly the same way as before.
 It would be at developers' own discretion to use this feature or not.
 There is a chance this could be abused, but as the metadata file sits in each vendor's repository, the impact should be limited.